 AWS Storage Gateway

-AWS Storage Gateway is a hybrid cloud storage service enabling on premises access to virtually infinite cloud storage.
+AWS Storage Gateway is a hybrid cloud storage service enabling on-premises access to virtually infinite cloud storage.
+AWS Storage Gateway is available as three different services:

 File Gateway

 File gateway enables customers to store files as objects in Amazon S3.
 Files can be accessed via the standard NFS or SMB protocols, or they can be accessed directly as objects in S3.
-Once files are uploaded to S3, they benefit from S3 features such as cross region replication and lifecycle management.
+Once files are uploaded to S3, they benefit from S3 features such as cross-region replication and lifecycle management.

 Tape Gateway